 Some pain is due to hereditary conditions, some are due to your lifestyle, and some just happen naturally.
-The first step in fixing pain in your foot injury is determining what the cause is.
+The first step in fixing the hurt in your foot injury is determining what the cause is.
 Here are a few common causes:

 - Heel spurs.
 Bones can develop calcium over time, and if enough calcium builds up, it can cause a painful spur on the bottom of your foot.
-Every time you put weight on that foot, the spur will dig into the tendons, causing pain.
+Every time you put weight on that foot, the spur will dig into the tendons, causing pain and a heel injury.
 This can be identified by a sharp pain in your heel when you stand or move.

 - Arthritis.
-A common condition that affects joints, arthritis causes pain and inflammation, making it difficult to stay active.
+A common condition that affects joints, arthritis causes aching and inflammation, making it difficult to stay active.
 If you have swelling, stiffness, or reduced range of motion, it may be arthritis.

 - Plantar fasciitis.
 The plantar fascia is a band of tissue that connects the heel bone to the toes.
 When it becomes inflamed, it can cause a stabbing sensation that makes walking painful.
 This is one of the most common causes of foot pain.
 If you notice that your feet hurt with the first steps you take in the morning, it may be plantar fasciitis.

 - Activity injuries.
 Sometimes an active lifestyle takes a toll.
 Whether it’s a discomfort that has developed over time or the result of a one-time accident, there are many different issues that can develop in your feet.